UBC-MDS/pyxplr/README.md

 ### Python Ecosystem:

 This python package will build using the [`pandas`](https://github.com/pandas-dev/pandas) and [`altair`](https://github.com/altair-viz/altair) python packages that will help first time data science users more easily get started with their data projects.
-A similar package, [`pandas profiling`](https://github.com/pandas-profiling/pandas-profiling) is a similar EDA tool.
+A similar package, [`pandas profiling`](https://github.com/pandas-profiling/pandas-profiling) is another EDA tool available.
 There are not many EDA packages that exist because both `pandas` and `altair` allow for full control of data wrangling and visualization, however users who are not experts with these packages will find `pyxplr` very useful.

 ### Dependencies: